tearflake/p-vs-np/README.md

 We start by introducing a sequent from the formula F we want to convert: `|- F`.
 After that, we apply the above nine rules in noted order of precedence.
 The first eight rules are the rules for normalizing sequents, while the ninth rule converts each sequent to a disjunction.
 Lastly, we concatenate such disjunctions with the `/\` operator, forming the CNF formula of the starting formula F.

-Considering the total number of syntactic nodes on which any above rule can be applied, the whole procedure of **producing CNF from any formula takes a quadratic time complexity**.
+Considering the total number of syntactic nodes on which any above rule can be applied, the whole procedure of **producing CNF from any formula takes a quadratic time complexity** regarding number of atoms in starting formula.

 ## 3. converting to disjunctive normal form in quadratic time complexity